Skip to main content

 });

-// Pass to frontend
+// Pass session.checkout_session_token to the checkout SDK

 });